Lamden/docs/docs/using_the_wallet.md

 - `Port`
 - `Network Symbol`

-After adding network you will get an option to select new network in the dropdown list at the left.
+After adding the network you will get an option to select a new network in the dropdown list at the left.

 ### Types of networks (mainnet, testnet, mockchain)